 In 1917, again with the assistance of Parke-Davis, Maybell Laboratories began production and sale of a cake eyelash and eyebrow beautifier.
-The exact composition of this product is unknown but it was most likely a sodium stearate based cake mascara known earlier also as ‘water cosmetique’ or ‘mascaro’.
+The exact composition of this product is unknown but it was most likely a sodium stearate cake mascara also known as ‘water cosmetique’ or ‘mascaro’.

 Like other products of its type the colouring agents were suspended in a base of sodium stearate soap.
 The soap and pigments were mixed together, extruded into strips, stamped and dried.
-The product was applied by first wetting the block, then using a small brush to lift and apply the colouring to the eyebrows and eyelashes.
-Early versions could irritate the eye but later versions made with triethanolamine stearate were non-smarting.
+The product was applied by first wetting the cake, then using a small brush to lift and apply the colour to the eyebrows and eyelashes.
+Early versions could irritate the eye but later versions made with triethanolamine stearate were less smarting.

-The new product named ‘Maybelline’ came in two shades, black (containing lamp black) and brown (containing iron oxides) and was sold for seventy-five cents in a small box with a picture of the Maybell Girl on the top.
-The box included a rectangular block of product stamped with the name Maybelline, a small bristle brush and had a mirror attached to the inside of the lid.
+The new product named Maybelline came in two shades, black (containing lamp black) and brown (containing iron oxides) and was sold for seventy-five cents in a small box with a picture of the Maybell Girl on the top.
+The box included a rectangular cake of product stamped with the name Maybelline, a small bristle brush and a mirror attached to the inside of the lid.
 It was advertised as being an “ideal, harmless preparation for darkening eyelashes and eyebrows”.

 See also: Lash-Brow-Ine

-In 1924 the growing business was relocated to larger headquarters at 5900 North Ridge Avenue, Chicago.
-The new headquarters also came with a new business name as Maybell Laboratories had been renamed as Maybelline in 1923.
+In 1924, the growing business was relocated to larger headquarters at 5900 North Ridge Avenue, Chicago.
+The new headquarters also came with a new business name with Maybell Laboratories renamed Maybelline in 1923.

 Promotion continued to play an important role in the success of the company with Maybelline spending over one million dollars on advertising between 1915 and 1929 (Williams & Youngs, 2010, p.
 99).
 A lot of advertising featured actresses including Phyllis Haver, Ethel Clayton, Viola Dana, and Natalie Moorhead.
 Cross-promotion of this sort was of critical to the success of Maybelline but was also important to the actresses and the movies they appeared in.